A Guide to the Raleigh Christmas Parade

 Who puts it on?

-ABC11 is the media sponsor of the event and will broadcast the parade live from 10am to noon.
-A re-broadcast airs on Christmas morning.
+ABC11 is the media sponsor of the event and will broadcast the parade live beginning at 9:30am.

 Why does it take place before Thanksgiving?

-History and tradition.
-The Raleigh Christmas Parade has been held the Sat. before Thanksgiving dating back to 1939 (the parade took a hiatus for a few years because of World War II).
-The parade has always been organized by local shops and merchants and provided exposure for local businesses right as holiday shopping season kicks into high gear.
+A bit of history and tradition.
+The Raleigh Christmas Parade has generally been held before Thanksgiving dating back 60 years or so.
+Since 1939, the parade has always been organized by local shops and merchants and provided exposure for local businesses right as holiday shopping season kicks into high gear.

 An early parade date has its benefits—chances are good for sunny weather and gorgeous fall foliage at this time of year!

 What other history tidbits can you give us?

 The first Raleigh Christmas Parade took place at 11am on Sat., Nov.
 25, 1939 (so, actually, two days after Thanksgiving).
 It drew an estimated 30,000 people, and reportedly caused the worst traffic jam the city had ever seen.